googleapis/java-pubsublite/samples/README.md

 To run a sample's integration test in Cloud Shell:

-`cd samples/snippets` - all samples are located in `java-pubsublite/samples/snippets` directory.
+1. `cd samples/snippets` - all samples are located in `java-pubsublite/samples/snippets` directory.

-`mvn -Dtest=UpdateTopicExampleIT test` - this runs the integration test for `UpdateTopicExample.java`.
+1. `mvn -Dtest=UpdateTopicExampleIT test` - this runs the integration test for `UpdateTopicExample.java`.

+To run a sample, update the developer's TODO section in the snippet, update the method name from `public static void runBlahBlahExample()` to `public static void main(String... args)`, then:

+1. `cd samples/snippets` - all samples are located in `java-pubsublite/samples/snippets` directory.

+1. `mvn compile exec:java -Dexec.mainClass=pubsublite.ListTopicsExample -Dexec.cleanupDaemonThreads=false` - this should list the topics in your project.